yarafe/Test2/doc/config-management-connections.md

 # Management Connection

-There are different ways to access your FGT Vms.We can define here two approaches:
+There are different ways to access your FGT Vms.
+We can define here two approaches:

 1. Instance level public ip: FGT-VM is reachable through PIP attached to managemnt port.
 This is the default method.
 2. Private IP via VPN, ExpressRoute, jumphost (Azure Bastion, …)